 The audience during the call, provided their input on three questions relevant to the discussion:

-2) Would the inclusion of culture-based activities into Alzheimer’s research make them more appealing to you? (ex. salsa dancing, music, traditional foods)?
+(2) Would the inclusion of culture-based activities (such as salsa dancing, music, traditional foods)into Alzheimer’s research make participation more appealing to you?

-Preliminary results are that people are most interested in participating in Alzheimer’s related research around lifestyle modification to prevent Alzheimer’s disease, they would be interested in the inclusion of culture-based activities, and they are most concerned that there are no treatments or cures yet (full results can be found in the transcript).
+Preliminary results indicate that people are most interested in participating in Alzheimer’s-related research around lifestyle modification to prevent Alzheimer’s disease; they would be interested in the inclusion of culture-based activities; and they are most concerned that there are no treatments or cures yet.
+For a fuller description of the feedback, please see the teleconference transcript.

 If you missed the call, please click here to provide your answer to these three questions.

 Thank you to Dr. Byrd, Daisy Duarte, and Valerie Smith for sharing their experiences with clinical trials and their ideas for engaging African Americans and Latino populations.
-This call was in collaboration with the Alzheimer’s and Dementia Disparities Engagement Network (ADDEN), which is a program that is partially funded through a Patient-Centered Outcomes Research Institute (PCORI) Eugene Washington Engagement Award.
+This call was in collaboration with the Alzheimer’s and Dementia Disparities Engagement Network (ADDEN), a program partially funded through a Patient-Centered Outcomes Research Institute (PCORI) Eugene Washington Engagement Award.